balawi28/LiquidCrystalArabic/README.md

 - Easy-to-use API for integrating Arabic text into Arduino projects.
 - Lightweight and optimized for low-memory microcontrollers.
 - Available in two versions: **I2C** and **normal (parallel)** LCD displays.
+- Efficient storage of Arabic glyphs using PROGMEM for character shapes, minimizing RAM usage.

 ---